cse403-fitquest/fitquest/README.md

 4. Write tests in accordance to the existing testing convention.
 Look into sibling files or tests within the same file module you are testing to see how you should be writing your tests.

+### Troubleshooting

+If you encounter any issues while using the app, follow these step to troubleshoot:

+1. **Hot Reload:**
+   - While the server is running after running `npm start`, click on the terminal and click "R" to do a hot realod.
+This usually solves issues related to rendering and is a good first step to try to fix any issue related to the UI.

+2. **Check the Console for Errors:**
+   - Open the developer console in your browser or the terminal where you ran the app.
+   - Look for any error messages and try to understand what might be causing the issue.

+3. **Verify Dependencies:**
+   - Ensure all dependencies are installed correctly by running:
+     ```bash
+     npm install
+     ```
+   - Check for any peer dependency warnings and resolve them.

+4. **Clear Cache:**
+   - Sometimes, cached data can cause issues.
+Run the app after clearing the cache by running:
+     ```bash
+     npx expo start -c
+     ```

+5. **Run Tests:**
+   - Run the test suite to ensure all tests pass:
+     ```bash
+     npm run test
+     ```

+6. **Create a New Issue:**
+   - If you cannot resolve the issue, create a new issue on the project's [GitHub Issues Page](https://github.com/cse403-fitquest/fitquest/issues) with detailed information about the problem.

 ## 🚀 Technologies

 This app was built with the following technologies: